da380/NumericConcepts/README.md

 The library is header only and has no dependencies.

-It can be built and installed using CMAKE as follows:
+It can be built and installed using CMake as follows:

 - Clone the repository:
 ```